p2ppsr/tys-postboard-bridge/reader/README.md

 - [Query](./query)
 - [Socket](./socket)

-The Hello World Protocol (HWP) is a simple but surprisingly powerful protocol that allows you to send messages and track them on the Bitcoin SV blockchain.
-This Bridgeport state machine tracks these HWP messages, serving them to anyone who requests them.

-We keep track the message senders, and digital signatures ensure that no one can forge a message without authorization.
+Ty's Postboard Protocol allows you to create Bitcoin transactions that ascribe a name to a person who is writing a post, and also track the posts written by that same user ID.

 ## Blockchain Data Protocol

-Any **Bitcoin SV** transaction where the **first output** contains the fields from the below table complies with the Hello World Protocol, provided that a private key belonging to the address from field 3 has signed **at least one of the inputs** to the transaction.
+Any **Bitcoin SV** transaction where the **first output** contains the fields from the below table complies with Ty's Postboard Protocol, provided that a private key belonging to the address from field 3 has signed **at least one of the inputs** to the transaction.
 If no funds are in the address, an r-puzzle can be used to achieve a valid input signature.

 PUSHDATA | Field
 ---------|---------------------------------